|

 The wind stopped, the pressure stopped and a ray of misty sunlight

-illuminated Bri's body as if God was retrieving a fallen angel from the
+illuminated Bri's body as if God was retrieving a fallen angel.

-grid.
-Bri only rose to about 10 feet in Kor's
+In Kor's version of Heaven, Bri only rose to about 10 feet, but the

 26. "He who was